patrick-choe/twipe/README.md

 ### For developers

 1. Add this plugin as a dependency.
-2. Listen to AsyncTwipDonateEvent (Using bukkit listeners).
+2. Listen to Twipe Events (in com.github.patrick.twipe.event package, Using bukkit listeners).

 ### For server owners